Linux sed Command: How to Install It + Usage Examples

 sed ‘$d’ samplefile.txt

-For example, to remove the second to the last input line from the books.txt file, enter:
+For example, this command will remove the second to last line in the books.txt file:

 sed ‘2,$d’ books.txt